 The Sansa from Sandisk fixes the issues that annoyed audiobook listeners from previous Sandisk models, like the Clip JAM’s tendency to shuffle audiobook tracks—an issue that will no longer affect you using the Sansa.
 It’s smaller than many music players, making it more portable and easier to clip to your clothes so you can listen while doing chores or working out.
 The sound quality is top notch, with exceptional clarity on speaking lines.
 The 8 GB of included memory is plenty for audiobook listeners, and the streamlined controls make it easy to use even for people with limited electronics experience.
 The perfect little MP3 player for the audiobook enthusiast.

 In the affordable section, we actually have a perfectly fine product, but only if your focusing on audio books and audio books alone.
-It’s called the AGPtEK 2015 4.0, and while it’s a mediocre music player, it nonetheless delivers a surprisingly high-quality sound when it comes to audio books.
+It’s called the AGPtEK 2017 A20, and while it’s a mediocre music player, it nonetheless delivers a surprisingly high-quality sound when it comes to audio books.

-Additional functions include a video display, an FM radio, a stopwatch, an E-book mode, an Alarm clock, and a calendar.
+Additional functions include an updated one-key lock to keep you from accidentally losing your place and easy compatibility with your car’s stereo thanks to the AUX port.
 The sound is quite alright and the price is a bonafide steal.
 If you’re on a budget, this just might be the best device for audio books.

 One niggle: newer models of the AGPtEK don’t seem to automatically bookmark when you turn off the device–i.e., it would reset to the beginning of whatever MP3 file you’re currently listening to.
 To get around this problem, you can either 1) set a bookmark manually (easy to do) or 2) just stop the player, lock the player (hit left and up buttons at the same time), and leave the device on (it’ll last for days).

 “What should I look for in a listening device for audio books?”